 All GWSPH Students are required to complete the online GW Academic Integrity Activity.
-This must be completed within 2 weeks of starting coursework at Milken Institute School of Public Health.
-Email confirmation of your completion of the integrity quiz to the Student Records Office at gwsphrecords@gwu.edu.
+This requirement must be completed within 2 weeks of starting coursework at Milken Institute School of Public Health.
+Once you have successfully completed the quiz, you must submit the online form and an auto generated email of your successful result will be sent to the Records Office.
 For more information please visit the school's website.